voioo/iac-pulumi-seminar/pages/section-3.md

 <!--
 # Speaker Notes

+Setup:
+- State tracks everything
+- Critical for operations
+- Backend choices matter

-Key points to emphasize:
+Key Points:
-- State = Source of truth
+- State is source of truth (or is it?)
-- Tracks all resources
+- Records all resources
-- Records dependencies
-- Enables team collaboration
+- Team collaboration needs

-Why state matters:
-1. Knows what exists
-2. Tracks relationships
-3. Handles updates
-4. Enables cleanup

-Questions to ask:
+Questions/Engagement:
 - "What happens if state is lost?"

-- "How do you track resources now?"
-- "Which backend would you choose?"
+Next:
+- Working with state
 -->

 ---
 layout: center
 hideInToc: true